Administrative Procedure 161

-- Principals/directors shall ensure that all employees and students receive age-appropriate information about the prevention and control of communicable diseases that includes proper hand washing and cough/sneeze etiquette.
+- Principals and directors shall ensure that all employees and students receive age-appropriate information about the prevention and control of communicable diseases that include proper hand washing and cough and sneezing etiquette.

-- Students and employees with diseases that can be transmissible in school and/or athletic settings (such as, but not limited to chicken pox, influenza, pink eye) shall be managed in accordance with Alberta Health Services guidelines.
+- Students and employees with diseases that can be transmissible in school and athletic settings, such as, but not limited to, chickenpox, influenza and pink eye, shall be managed in accordance with Alberta Health Services guidelines.
 Head lice and bed bugs are not considered communicable diseases but shall be managed according to Division and public health protocols.

 - Employees shall treat all blood and body fluids as potentially infectious.

-- All employees shall follow universal precautions when handling blood and body fluids to prevent exposure to blood borne diseases.
-Principals/directors shall provide the necessary training, equipment, and supplies to implement universal precautions.
+- All employees shall follow universal precautions outlined in the Prevention of Blood-Borne Diseases (Appendix 161-A) when handling blood and body fluids to prevent exposure to blood-borne diseases.
+Principals and directors shall provide the necessary training, equipment and supplies to implement universal precautions.

 - All potential blood exposures including bites and needle sticks shall be promptly reported on the Occupational or Student Incident / Injury Report as applicable.
-Employees shall seek same day medical attention for all potential blood exposures (e.g., bites that break the skin).
+Employees shall seek same-day medical attention for all potential blood exposures—for example, bites that break the skin.

 - In the event of an illness outbreak, the Principal shall report the outbreak to Alberta Health Services and the Division Principal.

-- The Division Principal will notify the Facility Service Centre, OHS Specialist and the Director of Communication Services to mobilize additional support for the school.
+- The Division Principal will notify the Facility Service Centre, Occupational Health and Safety Specialist and the Director of Communication Services to mobilize additional support for the school.

-- Facility Services, OHS and Student Transportation will work with Alberta Health Services and custodial/bus contractors to review cleaning/disinfection protocols, ensure adequate supplies and control strategies are in place and notify as needed other Division staff (for example, substitute staff and consultants).
+- Facility Services, Occupational Health and Safety and Student Transportation will work with Alberta Health Services and custodial and bus contractors to review cleaning and disinfection protocols, ensure adequate supplies and control strategies are in place and notify as needed other Division staff—substitute staff and consultants.